saathvikpd/saathvikpd/README.md

 ## 👋 Hi there, I'm Saathvik Dirisala!

 I'm a software engineer & data scientist passionate about building intelligent, scalable systems.
 I am currently pursuing my M.S. in Computer Science (sp. in AI) at the University of Southern California.
-I am super passionate about machine learning and artifical intelligence and hope to contribute to research at the frontiers of the fields.
+I have a strong interest in machine learning and artifical intelligence and hope to contribute to research at the frontiers of the fields.

 ---